 This 4 hours is not for the faint of heart.
 It will be chock full of technical detail delivered by Mark Achtemichuk and Valentin Bondzio.

 The VMware vSphere Advanced Performance Bootcamp provides the most advanced technical performance oriented training available about vSphere performance design, tuning and troubleshooting.
 VMware Certified Design Expert Mark Achtemichuk and a team of VMware Performance Engineers will cover a broad range of topics that cover all resource dimensions including the ESXi scheduler, memory management, storage and network optimization.
 Attendees will learn how to identify the location of performance issues, diagnose their root cause and remediate a wide variety of performance conundrums using the many techniques practiced by the most seasoned vSphere veterans and other VMware experts.

 Ask The Experts

 This program allows you to book some one-on-one time with various highly skilled VMware professionals.
-Performance experts will be available to sit down and talk with, as well as challenge them with your most difficult questions.
+You’ll be able to sit down and talk with experts, as well as challenge them with your most difficult questions.
 This is a great forum to get specific questions answered or to explore your particular environment.

 Hands On Labs